makyo/writing/work/sawtooth/a-theory-of-attachment/a-theory-of-attachment.md

 _Malina [2:04 PM]> Casserole!
 I made some marshmallows yesterday, too.
 Alright if I bring those with tomorrow?
 I was going to surprise you, but figured I should probably ask._

 Tension drained from her as the chill of stress melted into a pleasant embarrassment.
 A flush of warmth within her ears.
 A goofy smile.
-Where Aiden was calm, collected, and supportive, Malina was kind and earnest.
+Where Aiden was calm, collected, and supportive, Malina was kind, warm, and earnest.
 Both did wonders to calm her.

 *Sélène [2:04 PM]> You make marshmallows?*